exciteproject/EXannotator/README.md

 # Annotator Tool One:

-This is a ** "Reference String Extraction"**\n
+This is a ** "Reference String Extraction"**

-Our assessor tags start and end tokens for each reference strings.\n The output will be like this:\n
+Our assessor tags start and end tokens for each reference strings.

+The output will be like this:

 ```javascript
 <ref>1971: Theorie der Subkultur.
 Frankfurt a.M.</ref>